JGMEYER/telegram-utility-bot/README.md

 ## About

-Serverless utility bot for Telegram based on this guide: https://hackernoon.com/serverless-telegram-bot-on-aws-lambda-851204d4236c
+Serverless utility bot for Telegram originally based on this guide: https://hackernoon.com/serverless-telegram-bot-on-aws-lambda-851204d4236c

 ## Requirements: Before You Start